What are the most important traits to encourage during a child’s development?

-It’s as simple as assigning each student a buddy—you can let the students pick their own buddies, you can choose partners for them, or you can alternate between both methods (Alber, 2017).
+It’s as simple as assigning each student a partner—you can let the students pick their own partners, you can choose a companion for them, or you can alternate between both methods.
 If your students tend to stick with their existing friend groups or cliques, assigning a buddy rather than letting them choose may be more effective.

-You don’t have to use the word “buddy”; instead, pick a word that fits well with your class’s interests.
+You don’t have to use the word “partner”; instead, pick a word that fits well with your class’s interests.

-Whatever terminology you choose, the activity is the same—students will work with their buddies and turn to their buddies first when they need help.
+Whatever terminology you choose, the activity is the same—students will work with their partners and turn to their partners first when they need help.

 This activity will give your students ample opportunity to build communication skills, practice accountability, and be kind to one another.

 Have you ever heard of World Kindness Day?
 It’s an international day of kindness recognized by countries around the world that encourages everyone to look beyond the boundaries of race, religion, and politics and to appreciate the humanity in all of us.

 World Kindness Day is the perfect time to practice kindness, whether it’s toward family members, friends, coworkers, or strangers.

 While many of the activities and exercises are perfect for World Kindness Day, the Random Acts of Kindness Foundation also has a list of 10 easy activities you can do to celebrate the holiday.

 The activities are:

 - Compliment the first three people you talk to;